zcash/zips/zip-XXXX.rst

 * The remaining two thirds of the fee (50% of the total), called the "outside development fee", shall be distributed between at least two development teams, chosen semi-annually by the Foundation, coinciding with network upgrades.
-  Unlike those of the Foundation and principal developer, these allocations aren't affected by market conditions, and don't carry a burn requirement.

 Prior to each network upgrade, the Foundation shall recommend a list of addresses and a total number of ZEC per block each address is meant to receive